Horse Creek (Kentucky)

-Horse Creek is a tributary of Goose Creek river in Clay County in the U.S. state of Kentucky.
+Horse Creek is a creek a tributary of Goose Creek river in Clay County, Kentucky.

+It is 1.5 mile upstream of Manchester on Goose at an altitude of 800 ft.

 The Cumberland and Manchester Railway built a spur line up the creek, and it has been the site of operations of at least eight coal mining companies.

 The name comes, according to local tradition, from the proliferation of "horseweed" in the creek valley.